-This Tiered Rate Methodology (TRM) is the methodology BPA will use to establish a two-tiered Priority Firm Power (PF) rate design applicable to firm requirements power service for Publics pursuant to CHWM Contracts.
-The TRM establishes a predictable and durable means by which to tier BPA’s PF rate for firm requirements power service, beginning in FY 2012.
-The tiered rate design set out herein differentiates between the costs of service associated with Tier 1 System Capability (Tier 1 Rates) and the costs associated with amounts of BPA power needed to serve any portion of a Public’s Annual Net Requirement not served at a Tier 1 Rate (Tier 2 Rates).
-This TRM specifies how PF rates will be developed by BPA to ensure, to the maximum extent possible, that Tier 1 Rates do not include costs of serving Publics’ Above-RHWM Load.
+rate methodology BPA will use to develop the Section 7(b) rate for the general requirements of Publics with CHWM Contracts.
+For purposes of the PRDM, the Section 7(b) rate, is referred to as the Priority Firm Power (PF) rate.
+Consistent with Section 7(b) and the rate design discretion afforded to the Administrator by Section 7(e) of the Northwest Power Act, the PF rate design, as described herein, will be composed of two tiers.
+The first tier (Tier 1 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Contract High Water Mark (CHWM) Load under the terms of the public customer's Power Sales Contract.
+The second tier (Tier 2 Rates) sets rates designed to recover the costs associated with serving a public customer’s general requirements load that is designated as Above-Contract High Water Mark (Above-CHWM) Load under the terms of the public customer’s Power Sales Contract.
+The PRDM specifies how PF rates will be developed by BPA under these two tiers, with the objective of ensuring, to the maximum extent practical, that Tier 1 Rates do not include costs of serving a public customer’s Above-CHWM Load.

+Other (not Core) rate adjustments, charges, and special provisions, as well as the rate design applicable to products and services not included in the PRDM, will be established in each 7(i) Process.

 Two-Year Rate Periods

-BPA determinations of specific rate levels will be made in a manner consistent with the TRM in the respective 7(i) Processes during the term of this TRM.
-BPA will set power rates for two-year Rate Periods throughout the term of the CHWM Contracts, with the following exceptions:
+BPA determinations of specific rate levels will be made in a manner consistent with the PRDM in the respective 7(i) Process during the term of this PRDM.
+Under the PRDM, BPA will set power rates for Rate Periods no longer than two years.

-1) An unexpected financial condition threatens BPA’s ability to recover costs and requires that BPA revise rates within a two-year Rate Period.

-2) The length of the last Rate Period of the CHWM Contracts may be altered in order to coincide with the expiration of the Contracts.

-3) If the next two-year 7(i) Process is not imminent, BPA may hold a special 7(i) Process to propose an alternative cost recovery mechanism resulting from the process described in section 2.6.

-In addition, a revision of rates during a two-year Rate Period that results from the application of risk mitigation tools adopted in a 7(i) Process, such as a Cost Recovery Adjustment Clause, is not a violation of the two-year Rate Period.
-Any other deviation from such two-year Rate Period will require a revision to this TRM pursuant to sections 12 and 13.
+1.2 Duration of the PRDM

+This PRDM shall be effective October 1, 2028, and shall apply until all contracts that sell power at rates set pursuant to the PRDM have expired.

-Scope of TRM References and Descriptions
+1.3 Scope of PRDM References and Descriptions

-In general, the provisions of the TRM are limited to the design and implementation of the PF tiered rates.
-This is not universally the case, however.
-Throughout the TRM, there are references to BPA’s power costs in aggregate, or to elements of BPA’s power costs that are not recovered solely through the PF Preference rates.
-The TRM states that all costs BPA functionalizes to power will be included in the Revenue Requirement Table.
+The PRDM addresses cost allocation and rate design of the PF rates applicable to the general requirements of public customers taking service under a CHWM Contract.
+It does not address the cost allocation or rate design of any other rate.
+Throughout the PRDM, there are references to BPA’s power costs in aggregate, or to elements of BPA’s power costs that are not recovered solely through the PF rates applicable to the PRDM.
+The PRDM states that all costs BPA functionalizes to power will be included in the Revenue Requirement Table.
 See Section 2.2.
 Each line item on the Revenue Requirement Table will be allocated to matching line items on Allocated Cost Tables established for each rate pool.
 The Cost Pools on the Allocated Cost Table for the PF Preference rate pool will establish the treatment of costs to be recovered through either the various Tier 1 Rates or the various Tier 2 Rates.
 These Cost Pools on the Allocated Tiered Cost Table do not address BPA power costs on the Revenue Requirement Table that are to be recovered through (allocated to) other rates, such as the New Resources Firm Power (NR) rate or the Industrial Firm Power (IP) rate.